ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 ### Delete a backup plan with the API
 {: #backup-delete-plan-api}

 Make a `DELETE /backup_policies/{backup_policy_id}/plans/{plan_id}` request to delete a specific backup plan from a backup policy.
-Resources that were created by the plan remain but are no longer be subject to the plan's deletion trigger.
+Resources that were created by the plan remain but they are no longer subject to the plan's deletion trigger.
 During the deletion, the status shows `deleting`.
 When the deletion is complete (status = `deleted`), the backup plan cannot be recovered.

-Example request:
+See the following example.

 ```curl
 curl -X DELETE\